 - They should go beyond the staircase at both the top and bottom to allow people support when exiting and entering the stairway.

-Staircases should also be well lit, which is particularly important for stairs going into the basement as they tend to be dark and narrow.
-Those with vision problems may misjudge where the stairs are because of poor lighting.
-Downward-facing lights under the handrail are optimal.
+Staircases should also be well lit, meaning that the lighting should not allow for glare or shadows.
+In either case, those with vision problems may misjudge where the stairs are because of poor lighting.
+Generally, downward-facing lights under the handrail are optimal.

 - Staircases should be well maintained to avoid disintegration and unevenness.
 For example, there should not be loose stones, bricks, or planks, and outdoor steps should be kept free of ice.

 - The riser height should follow local building codes and be no less than 7 inches.
 The treads should also be large enough that individuals’ feet extend beyond the edge, which is a major tripping hazard.

 - Any ramps should have a gradient less than 1:12 to make it easier for those using wheelchairs and walkers to use them.
 Ramps should follow all of the upkeep and tidiness rules of stairs.
 Ramps should also be made of a non-slip surface (which can be achieved with non-slip paint or adhesive strips).